suadev/vscode-region-manager/README.md

 * csharp, visualbasic
 * javascript, typescript
-* react and angular applications which is created by using typescript or script (supporting ts, .tsx, .jsx files)
+* react and angular applications which is created by using typescript or javascript (supporting .ts, .tsx, .jsx files)

 ## Features